Darijo Srna: 2010–11 season

 The 2010–11 season was extremely successful for Shakhtar as they won the treble (Premier League, Ukrainian Cup and the Super Cup).
 He played in Shakhtar's 7–1 Super Cup victory over Tavriya Simferopol on 4 July.
 On 15 September, he netted the only goal, and picked up a yellow card, in a 1–0 Champions League win over Partizan.
 In the following match, against Tavriya, after going 1–0 down, Srna scored the equaliser in a 4–1 victory.
 On 30 October, he was sent off in added time against Dnipro Dnipropetrovsk as Shakhtar won 1–0.
 On 1 April, he scored the first goal in a 3–1 victory over Illichivets Mariupol.
 On 7 May, against Metalurh Donetsk, he scored the second goal in a 2–0 win.
 On 25 May, he played in the 2–0 Ukrainian Cup Final victory over Dynamo Kyiv, picking up a yellow card.
-Srna was named in the UEFA Champions League Team of the Year according to player rater (statistics) in the 2010–11 season where Shakhtar lost in the quarter-final to Barcelona.
+Srna was named in the UEFA Champions League Team of the Year according to player rater (statistics) in the 2010–11 season, where Shakhtar lost in the quarter-final to Barcelona.
 Srna created five assists in five games.
 He made 39 appearances, 27 of which were in the league, scoring four goals, three of which came in the league.

 2011–12 season

 Shakhtar won the Premier League and the Ukrainian Cup in the 2011–12 season, Darijo's sixth league title with the club.
 He scored a goal in first half injury time in a 2–0 away win over Metalurh Donetsk.
-On 2 December, he scored the first goal in a 5–0 league victory over Arsenal Kyiv at the Donbass Arena.
+On 2 December, he scored the first goal in a 5–0 league victory over Arsenal Kyiv at the Donbas Arena.
 On 16 April, in the 27th gameweek of the season, Srna netted the final goal in a 5–1 victory over Zorya Luhansk.
 On 6 May, he played in the Ukrainian Cup Final against Metalurh Donetsk in which Shakhtar emerged victorious after an extra time winner from Oleksandr Kucher made it 2–1.
 This marked Srna's fourth Ukrainian Cup success with Shakhtar.
 He picked up a yellow card in the final match of the season, a 3–0 victory over Oleksandriya.
 Shakhtar won the league by four points over Dynamo Kyiv; Srna scored 3 goals in 25 league matches and made a total of 34 appearances in the season.